ggurbet/dxd_codereview/Reviews/751 - CA - NiftyRow NFT & Security Tokens Marketplace Autosave/1 - Nifty Row NFT Auction Marketplace in Rust for Casper blockchain/README.md

 ## Contribution Policies

-_Confirm that the project contains a `CONTRIBUTING` and `SECURITY` policy, and optionally an associated `Code of Conduct` policy.
-Confirm that Pull Requests and Issues are enabled on the repository and that generally the Project is set up for public participation.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._

-The project contains a CONTRIBUTING and SECURITY policy that links to a Code of Conduct policy.
-Pull requests and Issues are enabled.
+The project contains a detailed CONTRIBUTING policy that links to a Code of Conduct policy, however the link is dead and the file is not present.
+Also, SECURITY policy does not have its own file and it is not clearly mentioned in the CONTRIBUTING policy file.
+These need to be added and updated.
+Pull requests and Issues on the repository are enabled.

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | PASS / FAIL / PASS with Notes
+OSS contribution best practices | PASS with Notes

 # Coding Standards